Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

-No-brainer ways to simply and cheaply improve the energy efficiency of your home, cut fuel bills and save power for eco-friendly living.
+No-brainer ways to simply and cheaply improve your environmental footprint of your home, cut your bills and save power for eco-friendly living.
 Give them a go today!

 - Defrost your freezer before ice deposits build up - if it's not a self-defrosting model - to keep it functioning efficiently.